 In November 2012, I closed my beloved business, SimpLee Serene.
 Leaving behind all that I believed was my purpose – to advocate, inspire and save people’s lives.
 SimpLee Serene had become all of me.
 I felt empty, guilty, useless, and living with no purpose.

-My hope is that by being here you will find hope, inspiration and beauty – whether it’s to find tools and resources for mental health, to purchase my book, to purchase or find inspiration in my photographs and the stories that come along with them, or share in the beauty of nature with me and learn basic photography skills and mindfulness practices for mental health.
+My hope, is that by being here, you will find hope, inspiration and beauty – whether it’s to find tools and resources for mental health, to purchase my book, to purchase or find inspiration in my photographs and the stories that come along with them, or share in the beauty of nature with me and learn basic photography skills and mindfulness practices for mental health.